 Cars and bicycles often share the same road.
 Unfortunately, this can also lead to car accidents caused by the careless actions of car drivers.
 A lawsuit involving a car accident is typically brought under a negligence theory.

-Car drivers have a duty to all other motorist sharing the roadways to drive lawfully and reasonably.
-When a driver handles his or her vehicle in an unreasonable or unsafe manner, they have breached their duty of care.
-Indiana motorists’ duties of care are promulgated by statute.
-Indiana Code § 9-21-1-22.
+Car drivers have a duty to all other motorists sharing the roadways to drive lawfully and reasonably.
+When a driver handles his or her vehicle in an unreasonable or unsafe manner, they have breached their duty of care according to Indiana law.
 Once the breach occurs, the driver becomes liable for any injuries arising from their negligence.

 Establishing a driver’s actions were unreasonable requires proving how a reasonable person acts in similar circumstances.
-To establish the driver’s actions were unreasonable and caused a bicycle accident, contact an Indianapolis lawyer for help.
+To prove that the driver was responsible for the accident, contact an Indianapolis bicycle accident lawyer.

 A manufacturing defect occurs in the production stage of the bicycle.
 Mistakes such as using the incorrect screw or forgetting a part constitute a manufacturing defect and result in a dangerous product.
-To recover for a manufacturing defect, the plaintiff must be injured while using the bicycle in an expected manner.
+To recover damages for a manufacturing defect, you must be injured while using the bicycle in an expected manner.

-The law does not allow a person under the age of eighteen to bring a lawsuit.
+Indiana law does not allow a person under the age of 18 to bring a lawsuit.
 The law does allow a family member or legal guardian to sue on behalf of the minor.
-An experienced attorney in Indianapolis could help bring a lawsuit on behalf of a minor injured in a bicycle accident.
+An experienced personal injury attorney in Indianapolis could help bring a lawsuit on behalf of a minor injured in a bicycle accident.